5 Smart Exterior Cleaning Moves to Protect Your Georgia Home Before Winter

 Why it matters: Clean roofs reflect more light, stay cooler, and last longer.
 Debris or shade on the roof accelerates shingle wear and invites moss/lichen.

 DIY tip: From the ground, use binoculars to look for dark streaks, granule loss, curling shingles, and blocked gutters feeding into the roofline.
-Don’t climb up unless you’re trained and insured.

 Pro tip from AEW: Ask about their soft-wash roof cleaning service — it uses appropriate chemicals and very low pressure to safely clean shingles and extend their life.